Welcome to this week’s Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 Worry Dolls in a Bag: The idea is that you whisper your troubles and woes to these worry dolls at night and you will sleep better.
 They are also called “Trouble Dolls”.

 Frogg Toggs Chilly Pad: Has anyone tried one of these?
 I just ordered one for testing.
 Presumably, when wet, it becomes considerably cooler than the outside air, and can provide cooling relief.
 I know that a wet bandana will work but this will not try out as quickly.
 I am excited to give it a try.

 Tac Force TF-705BK Tactical Assisted Opening Folding Knife 4.5-Inch Closed: This is a newcomer to the list.
-It is currently priced at less than $10 and is ranked the #1 best seller in hunting knives.
+It is ranked the #1 best seller in hunting knives.
 The reviews raved about this knife so I bought one and can recommend it.
 See my review: The Inexpensive Tac-Force Speedster Outdoor Knife.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!